EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 7. **Differentiate between traffic channels and control channels in GSM.**

+  In GSM, channels are broadly categorized into **Traffic Channels (TCHs)** and **Control Channels (CCHs)**, each serving distinct purposes in establishing and maintaining mobile communication.

+Here's a differentiation between them:

+### **Traffic Channels (TCHs)**

+- **Purpose**: Traffic Channels (TCHs) are primarily used to **carry digitally encoded user speech or user data**.
+They facilitate the actual conversation or data transfer between the Mobile Station (MS) and the Base Transceiver Station (BTS).
+- **Functionality**:
+    - They have **identical functions and formats on both the forward (base station to mobile) and reverse (mobile to base station) links**.
+    - One Radio Frequency (RF) channel is shared by **eight voice transmissions using TDMA**.
+    - TCH data may not be sent in Time Slot 0 (TS 0) within a TDMA frame on certain Absolute Radio Frequency Channel Numbers (ARFCNs) that serve as the broadcast station for each cell, as TS 0 is reserved for control channel bursts.
+    - TCHs are implemented over the **Normal Burst**.
+- **Types**:
+    - **Full-rate Traffic Channel (TCH/F)**: Transmits a speech code of 13 kbps or data at rates of 9600 bps, 4800 bps, and 2400 bps.
+After including signaling overhead and forward-error-correction coding, each full-rate traffic channel has a gross bit rate of 22.8 kbps.
+    - **Half-rate Traffic Channel (TCH/H)**: Designed to carry digitized speech at a rate half of the full-rate channel, anticipating speech coders that can digitize speech at about 6.5 kbps.
+With GSM channel coding, it carries 11.4 kbps and supports 4800 bps and 2400 bps data.
+    - **One-eighth rate (TCH/8)**: Used for low-rate signaling, common channels, and data channels.

+### **Control Channels (CCHs)**

+- **Purpose**: Control channels carry **signaling and synchronizing commands** between the base station and the mobile station.
+They are essential for call setup, network management, and maintaining communication links.
+- **Functionality**:
+    - Certain types of control channels are defined for **just the forward or reverse link**.
+    - On the broadcast channel ARFCN, common control channels typically occupy TS 0 of every GSM frame not used by Broadcast Channels (BCH) or the Idle frame.
+    - One of the eight time slots on one RF channel in each cell or sector is designated as a control channel.
+    - The corresponding reverse channel to the forward BCCH and PCH is the Random-Access Channel (RACH).
+    - The Fast Associated Control Channel (FACCH) can steal bits from the voice signal for urgent messages like hand-off instructions.
+- **Classes and Types**: There are three classes of control channels in GSM:
+    - **Broadcast Channels (BCH)**: One-way channels broadcast from the BTS to MSs in the coverage area.
+        - **Broadcast Control Channel (BCCH)**: Broadcasts system parameters (e.g., frequency of operation, operator identifiers, cell ID, available services) to all MSs.
+It is continuously keyed and used for signal strength measurements for hand-off.
+        - **Frequency Correction Channel (FCCH)**: Broadcasts frequency references and correction bursts, used by the MS to synchronize its carrier frequency and bit timing.
+        - **Synchronisation Channel (SCH)**: Broadcasts frame synchronization signals, allowing MSs to acquire initial time synchronization and identifying the network.
+    - **Common Control Channels (CCCH)**: Used for establishing links and ongoing call management.
+        - **Paging Channel (PCH)**: A forward link channel used by the BTS to page or notify a specific MS for an incoming call.
+Also used for cell broadcast ASCII text messages (SMS feature).
+        - **Random Access Channel (RACH)**: A reverse link channel used by the MS to access the BTS for call establishment or to acknowledge a page.
+It uses a slotted-ALOHA protocol.
+        - **Access Grant Channel (AGCH)**: Used by the base station to acknowledge successful RACH attempts and instruct the mobile to operate on a particular physical channel.
+    - **Dedicated Control Channels (DCCH)**: Two-way channels supporting signaling and control for individual mobile subscribers, used along with voice channels for control information during actual voice communication.
+        - **Stand-alone Dedicated Control Channel (SDCCH)**: Allocated with SACCH to each mobile to transfer network control and signaling information for call establishment and mobility management, before a TCH is assigned.
+        - **Slow Associated Control Channel (SACCH)**: Always associated with a TCH or SDCCH, it exchanges necessary parameters (e.g., transmit power, timing advance) between BTS and MS to maintain the link.
+Mobile units report signal strength measurements of neighboring base stations via SACCH for hand-off decisions.
+        - **Fast Associated Control Channel (FACCH)**: Steals bits from the voice signal for urgent information, such as hand-off commands.
+It does not have a dedicated time slot but replaces digitized speech information.

+In essence, **Traffic Channels are for user data (voice/application data)** while **Control Channels are for network signaling and management**, facilitating the setup, maintenance, and teardown of communication links in the GSM network.

 ---

 8. **Summarize the key differences between LTE and LTE-Advanced.**